russellcxl/project-1-sei23/README.md

 3. Add a win-screen using a modal

+### Further 2 (DONE):
+1. Add various animations:
+    - Animated ghost to indicate if invalid number has been placed (click to make it disappear)
+    - Title does a wave on hover
+    - Numbers appear sequentially on the board when solve button (I GIVE UP) is clicked

-### Further 2:
+### Further 3:
 1. Create options to grey out boxes (if using a customised board), to input '?' or multiple numbers within a box, etc.
 2. Improve checking function such that it points out the invalid numbers

-### Further 3 (DONE):
-1. Animate board such that when the solve button is clicked, the numbers appear one by one
-2. Add animation at the side to indicate when invalid numbers are placed on the board

 ### References: